 Confidential employee support

-Many people feel uncomfortable in confiding in their colleagues with regards to the sensitive subject of their mental health.
-Not being able to talk through the issues that they are facing can have a negative impact on an employee’s mental wellbeing.
+Many people feel uncomfortable confiding in their colleagues about the sensitive subject of their mental health.
+Not being able to talk through the issues they are facing can have a negative impact on an employee’s mental well-being.

 A benefit commonly offered by employers to encourage staff to seek support is to have free access to an ‘Employee Assistance Programme’ or counselling service.
 This provides staff with confidential and professional advice, which can reduce staff turnover and absenteeism and improve employee productivity.